DenTelezhkin/DTTableViewManager/README.md

 This will also register nibs with `Cell`, `HeaderView` and `FooterView` name, if any of them exist.

 If you use storyboards and prototype cells, you will need to set reuseIdentifier for corresponding cell in storyboard.

-[Note](https://github.com/DenHeadless/DTTableViewManager/wiki/Foundation-classes-as-data-models-for-DTTableViewManager) on using Foundation classes as data models.

 # Managing table items